shubhwip/data-engineering-exercise/cassandra-data-modelling/README.md

 Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182

-- Dropped the table music_history2 if exists
+- Dropped the table user_and_music_history if exists
-- Created the table music_history2 if exists with following structure
+- Created the table user_and_music_history if exists with following structure

 ``` sh
 artist text,